ikunetwork/WhitePaper/README.md

 Cryptoassets allow for the collapse of money value and information into one, facilitating the liquid exchange of data - as opposed to few centralized entities with their own private interests to control.<sup>[31](#f31)</sup> IKU is providing the former for medical R&D allowing R&D to trade globally.
 Through this architecture, we can realize global supply and demand of safe and impactful medical science, at scale.

-Figure D further contextualizes the benefits of the IKU data approach:
+Figure E further contextualizes the benefits of the IKU data approach:

-**Figure D: IKU Data Approach**
+**Figure E: IKU Data Approach**

 <img width="900" alt="IKU Data Approach" src="https://github.com/marcgug/White-Paper/raw/master/IKU%20Data%20Approach.png">

-[Show visual of compressing the pipline - stripping the pipline of preclinical and at least half of Phase I - keep Phase II - and strip Phase III.  - use this from th francis collins NIH director talk] @MIKE

 ### IKU Scales at Low Cost